diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 exploit.
 This research question has already been answered in @bg:lit-review, but has since been corroborated with the results from @results:case-study.
-The proof of concept exploits presented in the case study validate that class pollution in Python is not just a theoretical exploit, but that it can have real consequences in applications deployed today.
+The proof-of-concept exploits presented in the case study validate that class pollution in Python is not just a theoretical exploit, but that it can have real consequences in applications deployed today.